BillQK/Content-Aware-Image-Resize/README.md

 This program allows you to resize images in a content-aware manner using the seam-carving algorithm.
 The program works by finding and removing the least important pixels in an image, allowing for a more seamless resizing experience.

 ## Features
-Content-aware resizing using the seam-carving algorithm Optimized performance for faster resizing times
+Content-aware resizing using the seam-carving algorithm <br />
+Optimized performance for faster resizing times <br />
-Cost savings by reducing the cost associated with storing and transmitting large images Increased productivity by automating the image resizing process Improved user experience by optimizing images for websites
+Cost savings by reducing the cost associated with storing and transmitting large images <br />
+Increased productivity by automating the image resizing process <br />
+Improved user experience by optimizing images for websites <br />

 ## Usage
-Download the program from the repository
+Download the program from the repository <br />
-Install the required dependencies
+Install the required dependencies <br />
-Run the program by command:
+Run the program by command: <br />

+## Examples

 ### ./resize [Your Image] [Output] [Width] [Height]

 ## Documentation
-A comprehensive user manual and technical specification document is included in the repository.
+A comprehensive user manual and technical specification document is included in the repository. <br />

 ## Contribution
 Contributions are welcome and encouraged.
 If you would like to contribute, please follow the contribution guidelines in the repository.